CALDERDALE INDUSTRIAL MUSEUM

 Following the success of my markets and further fundraising by the team, the top floor has now been renovated and is already looking very different to last year's event here with lots more exhibits.
 The objective was to develop and present the story of how worsted cloth is manufactured from sheep’s wool.

 The Museum is operated by the Calderdale Industrial Museum Association (CIMA). a registered charity and dedicated group of enthusiastic volunteers.
+Entrance charges are now Adults £7.50, Concessions £6.00, children are still free.

 A great opportunity to witness the rise of the Industrial Revolution in the Calder Valley!